 To build and run a new Funnel query:

-- Define the Funnel Type: User conversion or Transactional.
+Define the Funnel Type: User Conversion or Repeated Conversion.

-- Specify the first step in the funnel by clicking the first step dropdown.
+Specify the first step in the funnel by selecting an event for Step 1.

-- Specify the second step in the funnel by clicking the second step dropdown.
+Specify the second step in the funnel by selecting an event for Step 2.